 - Regular exercise for people who are inactive

-Many ectopic heartbeats do not need to be treated.
+For the most part, ectopic heartbeats do not need to be treated.
 The condition is only treated if your symptoms are severe or if the extra beats occur very often.

 The cause of the heartbeats, if it can be found, may also need to be treated.